marcogeorge7/Lindev-task/README.md

 ## Issues that fixed

-- fix expert status new that not visible in csv file.
+- fix export status new that not visible in csv file.
 - add "uid" column in tasks migration as an update.
 - fix create and edit form with new assign to field to current user.
 - set new permission call "manage tasks".